klaudiozdrava/Rails/README.md

-# README
+# Ruby on Rails

-I have created an interactive service-oriented management team and composition software.
-It is a system in which one can upload posts can find posts and also can send and accept friend requests.
+An interactive service-oriented management team and composition software as a University assigment.
-I have used bootstrap,html and css for frontend.
+It is a system that allow users to upload and find existing posts.
-This project it is made with MVC architecture.
+Another feature of the app is giving the opportunity to send and accept friend requests between different users.

 The Login Page should look something like that :